Everyone loves Christmas right?

 6. Find support if you need it

 Problems can feel magnified at this time of year because of the festive season.
 If you’re finding things difficult, there’s lots of help available even though the uni is closed.
-Take a look at the student support website where you’ll find plenty of resources to help you, from little things you can do to boost your wellbeing to 24/7 online support from Big White Wall.
+Take a look at the Christmas support page or the student support site for information on how to access support or look for advice on how to support your wellbeing.